a5ura/Color-detection-in-image/README.md

-Color-detection-in-image

-run the code available in the provided jupyter labs notebook for any given image by hovering the mouse on the image you can get the RGB VALUES
+Image Color Detection

+Execute the script found within the supplied Jupyter Notebook to analyze any chosen image.
+By moving your cursor over the image, you will be able to obtain the RGB values.